jkirangw/WORMpipe/README.md

 * Quality control of hifi long reads
 * Estimation of major genome features such as size, repeatitiveness, heterozygosity
-* De novo genome assembly
+* De novo genome assembly using either flye or Hifiasm
 * Assesment of assembly metrics such as N50 contig
-* Assembly contamination interrogation and decontamination
+* Interrogation of assembly contamination and decontamination
-* Quality control of hifi long reads
-* Estimation of major genome features such as size, repeatitiveness, heterozygosity
+* BUSCO assessment of draft genome assemblies
-* De novo genome assembly
-* Assesment of assembly metrics such as N50 contig
-* Assembly contamination interrogation and decontamination
-* Assembly gene density assessment using BUSCOs

-## Run the pipeline
+## Run the pipeline with default hifiasm mode

 ```nextflow run WORMpipe.nf -c WORMpipe.config --reads 312-11_deduplicated.ccs.fastq --assembler hifiasm```